South Cambridgeshire Logo

 Appeals

-If you want to question a decision that we have made in relation to a service that has its own appeals process or right to legal action (for example, a planning appeal, Housing Benefit tribunal or Homelessness appeal), please contact us.
+If you want to challenge a decision we've made about a service that has its own appeals process or right to legal action (for example, a planning appeal, Housing Benefit tribunal or Homelessness appeal), please contact us.

 Other cases that aren't dealt with as complaints:

-• Complaints relating to the conduct of Councillors.
-These are dealt with under the Council’s Code of Conduct Complaints Procedure and should be directed to the Monitoring Officer
+• complaints relating to the conduct of Councillors.
+These are dealt with by the Monitoring Officer

 Submit a complaint

-Complaints cannot be submitted anonymously, as this prevents us from being able to issue a response.
+Complaints cannot be submitted anonymously, as we won't be able to contact you with a response.
 All complaints that we receive are treated professionally and in confidence, however if you wish to report an issue about the Council anonymously, please visit our feedback page.

 The complaints process

-Stage 1 is the first step for any complaints submitted about the Council.
+Stage 1 is the first step to make a complaint.

 Submit a stage 1 complaint

-You can track the progress of your complaint and communicate with the investigating manager through your My South Cambs customer account.
-Our written response setting out our findings will also be available to view there.
+You can track the progress of your complaint and communicate with us through your My South Cambs customer account.

-We aim to address complaints effectively at Stage 1, however if you are unhappy with the response to your complaint at Stage 1, you can request that it is looked at again under Stage 2 of the process.
+We aim to resolve complaints effectively at stage 1, however if you are unhappy with the response, you can request that it is looked at again under stage 2 of the process.

 Submit a stage 2 complaint